mohinik7/Styl-Fusion/README.md

 - **Styl:** A feature that lets users mix and match various clothing items to create unique outfit combinations.
 - **Fusion:** A social interface where users can upload their Styl creations, engage with others by liking, commenting, and sharing, and purchase complete outfits.

+You can view the website live at: https://mohinik7.github.io/Styl-Fusion/ [Note that the styl feature is not being updated]

 ### Features:
 - **Create Outfits:** Users can browse through a wide range of clothing items and create custom outfit combinations.
 - **Upload & Share:** Users can upload their outfits created in Styl to the Fusion interface, where they can interact with the community.